janny801/Basic-R-programs-for-Statistics-Class/README.md

 # Basic R programs for Statistics Class

 ## Overview
-These programs are being written for a statistics class that I am currently taking at my university.
-The repository will be updated throughout the course as I work on different statistical concepts and analyses using R. Topics covered will include probability, descriptive statistics, hypothesis testing, regression, and more.
+These programs were written as part of a statistics class I completed at my university.
+The repository contains scripts developed throughout the course, covering a range of statistical concepts and analyses using R. Topics include probability, descriptive statistics, hypothesis testing, regression, and more.

 ### Prerequisites
 To run these programs, you need to have R installed on your system.
 You can download it from the official CRAN website: